Getting the right support can be life-changing. Take the first step by contacting Pacific Grove Hospital today.

 Schizophrenia is a severe mental health disorder that requires lifelong care and treatment to control symptoms in order to allow you to live a normal, productive life.
 If you have schizophrenia, you may see or hear things that other people cannot.
 The voices in your head may tell you to do certain things or say mean things about other people that makes you distrust them.
 These voices feel very real to you, even though other people cannot hear them.
 You may have trouble in your relationships as you lose the ability to relate to others and going to work and school may become an impossibility.
 Your thoughts may be disorganized and your behavior may seem bizarre to others around you.
 Schizophrenia, while a common and chronic condition, doesn’t have to define your life anymore.
 With proper treatment, therapies, and ongoing support, you can learn the skills needed to live the life you want.

-At Pacific Grove Hospital, we have a 68-bed center dedicated to treating people who have schizophrenia and other types of mental health disorders.
+At Pacific Grove Hospital, we have a premier 68-bed treatment center near Riverside & Corona, CA, dedicated to treating people who have schizophrenia and other types of mental health disorders.
 Our staff has proudly helped many men and women over the age of 18, who have schizophrenia, successfully develop the skills and abilities to function in society and control the symptoms of your disorder.
 Our serene, home-like environment is the perfect setting for you to begin on the road to recovery.

 The love and support of family and loved ones plays a tremendous role in recovery from schizophrenia.
 If your loved one has schizophrenia, you may be at a loss for how to help them recover.
 The delusions he or she has may involve things that he or she believes even in the presence of contradictory information, which can be tremendously stressful.
 You may struggle with feelings of anger, frustration, sadness, and guilt about your loved one’s schizophrenia.
 Coping with a family member or loved one who has schizophrenia can be hugely difficult and overwhelming, but you can be a pivotal part of his or her recovery.
 Here are some tips for helping your loved one with schizophrenia seek treatment: